Ana Ivanovic: 2012: US Open quarterfinal and Fed Cup final

 Seeded 14th at Wimbledon, she worked for victories over María José Martínez Sánchez, Kateryna Bondarenko and 22nd seed Julia Görges to reach fourth round, her best result there since 2009.
 She then suffered a bad loss to 2nd seed Azarenka in the fourth round; winning only one game.
 Despite the loss, her run caused her ranking to rise to No. 12 in the following week.

 She made her Olympic debut at the Summer Olympics in London, participating in both the Women's singles and Mixed Doubles with Nenad Zimonjić.
 Seeded 11th in singles, she defeated Christina McHale and local Elena Baltacha in straight sets, before losing for the sixth time to Kim Clijsters in third round.
 She teamed up with Zimonjić for the mixed doubles competition, where they lost against India's Mirza and Paes in the opening round.

-At the 2012 Roger's Cup, Ivanovic was double bageled by Roberta Vinci in the second round.
+At the 2012 Rogers Cup, Ivanovic was double bageled by Roberta Vinci in the second round.
 It didn't seem to affect Ivanovic at the US Open as she reached her first Grand Slam quarterfinal since winning the 2008 French Open title, and her first quarterfinal in New York.
 Ivanovic defeated qualifier Elina Svitolina and Sofia Arvidsson in straight sets, came back from a set down to beat young American Sloane Stephens in the third round followed by Tsvetana Pironkova in the fourth round.
 In the quarterfinals Ivanovic was soundly defeated by eventual champion Serena Williams for the second year in a row.

 Ivanovic then played in Tokyo, losing to Urszula Radwańska in round two; she then competed at the China Open reaching the third round, losing to Romina Oprandi in straight sets.
 She came with a winning streak to Linz, having won there previously in 2008 and 2010, but her streak was finished in quarterfinals against qualifier Kirsten Flipkens.
 Ivanovic headed over to Moscow and made it all the way to the semifinal, having had a bye in the first round then defeating two qualifiers in straight sets.
 She lost to Samantha Stosur in three sets, despite winning the first.

 Ivanovic did not qualify to defend her title in Bali, and did not receive a wildcard-entry due to her participation at the 2012 Fed Cup.
 Serbia took on the defending champions, Czech Republic.
 Ivanovic lost her first rubber against Lucie Šafářová, but won her second against Petra Kvitová.
 Which meant Jelena Janković had to win her rubber to take it to a tie, and go to a decider.
 Janković eventually lost her rubber against Lucie Šafářová.
 However, Ivanovic finished 2012 as the world No. 13, her best finish since 2008.